OHIF/Viewers/platform/docs/docs/deployment/docker.md

 ## Building the Docker Image
 The docker image can be built from a terminal window as such:
 1. Switch to the OHIF Viewer code root directory.
-2. Issue the following docker command.
+2. Issue the following Docker command.
 Note that what follows `-t` flag is the `{name}:{tag}` for the Docker image and is arbitrary when creating a local Docker image.

     ```sh
     docker build . -t ohif-viewer-image